Insufficient Gibbs Sampling: Numerical results and discussion

-As observed in Figure \ref{fig:weibull}, it becomes apparent that using only two quantiles is insufficient to capture all three parameters accurately.
-However, with a minimum of three quantiles, we can successfully identify all the parameters of the Weibull distribution.
-Additionally, increasing the number of quantiles leads to a posterior distribution that closely aligns with the theoretical parameters, indicating improved estimation precision.
+As demonstrated in Figure \ref{fig:real_data}, it is clear that relying on only two quantiles is inadequate for precisely identifying all three parameters.
+Yet, employing at least three quantiles allows for the accurate determination of all parameters within the Weibull distribution.
+Additionally, incorporating more quantiles results in a posterior distribution that is more sharply concentrated around the identified parameters, which suggests enhanced accuracy of the estimations.
+The analogous figure for simulated data is provided in Appendix \ref{sec:weibull}.

+We next turn to model choice for these data.
+In the scenario where observed quantiles are involved, an empirical approach to model selection could have involved using a QQ-plot as an exploratory tool to discern which distribution best matches the observed quantiles.
+With the method detailed in Section \ref{sec:BMC}, Bayesian model selection emerges as a feasible alternative or complement to such preliminary visualization through insufficient bridge sampling.
+It is often evident that empirical quantiles of differing distributions diverge asymptotically, thus providing a foundation for model differentiation.
+Hence, we proceed with a model comparison between the Lognormal and Gamma distributions, both of which are two-parameter models that can be conveniently reparameterized through their first and second moments, unlike the Weibull distribution.
+In this specific case, we achieve a log-Bayes Factor of $26$ in favor of the Gamma distribution.
+This result enables us to make a decisive choice in a coherent and justified manner.